America's Top 120+

 - The ability to watch live or recorded TV anywhere on all your favorite channels.

 DISH wins versus XFINITY in the price category.
-As you can see (pictured right), Comcast loses this comparison hands down.
-DISH's most popular package, America's Top 200 is $69.99 per month.
-Comcast's Digital Preferred package with similar programming is $86.99 per month but with less channel offerings.
+As you can see on the right, Comcast loses this comparison hands down.
+DISH's most popular package, America's Top 200 is $84.99 per month.
+Comcast's Digital Preferred package with similar programming is $86.90 per month but with less channel offerings.

 But, does Comcast offer more?
 Is that why they're more expensive?